 - (i.)
 A shortfall in available funds;

 - (ii.)
-An increase in the number of high quality applicants; or
+An increase in the number of high-quality applicants;

 - (iii.)
-Evidence of inadequate performance.
+Evidence of inadequate performance:

+- (iv.)
+Inability to demonstrate viability and/or the capacity to deliver on the proposal; or

+- (v.)
+Failure to meet the CKAF objectives.